zeshan0603/HangoutPlannerOG/README.md

 Run SQL Queries:

-Execute the SQL queries provided in the database_queries.sql file to set up the necessary database tables and default users.
+Execute the SQL queries provided in the hangout-planner.sql file to set up the necessary database tables and default users.
 You can use a SQL command-line interface or a database management tool of your choice to run these queries.

-source path_to_file/database_queries.sql;
+source path_to_file/hangout-planner.sql;

 Usage